 The avoidance of this practice allows for the opportunity to build a business and evolve the selling model to ensure growth and success in the future.

 Often the performance of a salesperson can be directly correlated to the support structure, systems, and processes that they operate within.
 A salesperson that performs extremely well in one environment may fail within another and vice versa.

 In order to assess the capability of the salesperson, probing questions must be asked that explore the various support structures that were in place in their previous role.
-Theses must then be compared against the structures within your organisation.
+These must then be compared against the structures within your organisation.

-To ascertain whether a salesperson will be able to adapt to and follow the companies process requirements, questions relating to the previous use of policy, procedure, and reporting mechanisms must be asked during the interview process.
+To ascertain whether a salesperson will be able to adapt to and follow the company’s process requirements, questions relating to the previous use of policy, procedure, and reporting mechanisms must be asked during the interview process.
 Only after this can a sound judgement be made of the suitability of the application for the role.

-Upon avoidance of these five misconceptions, the standard and quality of salespeople within your organisation will improve dramatically directly contributing to increased profits and revenue.
+Upon avoidance of these five misconceptions, the standard and quality of salespeople within your organisation will improve dramatically, directly contributing to increased profits and revenue.
 If your company would like assistance with these matters, an experienced sales recruitment firm can help you with this process.

-Adele Crane combines extensive consulting knowledge and hiring capability by providing clients with candidates that can make a lasting impact in your company.
+Adele Crane combines extensive consulting knowledge and hiring capability by providing clients with candidates that can make a lasting impact on your company.
 Our recruitment services provide you with the best available candidates.
 If you are considering hiring a new salesperson or sales manager, please contact our office.